zeraphie/zeraphie.github.io/_posts/2017-03-22-17-explosions-in-a-row.md

 >
 > When I was done, they were begging for more

-> I exploded seventeen girls in the savage raid down in Alexander 'n' Bahamut
+> I exploded seventeen times in the savage raid down in Alexander 'n' Bahamut
 >
 > I whipped out my boomstick and they got on their knees, like they were all getting ready to pray
 >